Recorded by Arizal: Release

+Themes and influences

+Badiola was influenced by shows like Fleabag, The Lizzie Bennet Diaries and other series by Pemberley Digital shows, along with animated vlogger Any Malu.
+In September 2020, Badiola talked about the design of Arizal's room and said that she took inspiration from Atsuko "Akko" Kagar, the protagonist of Little Witch Academia, Izuku Midoriya / Deku, the protagonist of My Hero Academia in the design of Arizal, with her outfit based on school uniforms in the Philippines.
+She also stated the series had a lot of herself integrated into the story and "some observations and things I felt growing up," but is not a fictionalized version of herself.

+Badiola said that the prelude is mainly a coming of age story, but the main driving theme is "the discussion of record keeping and learning," hoping that she can get the chance in the future to show that.
+Badiola stated that she sometimes felt that the show is for her, and incorporates the struggles of being an Asian-American, with the idea you have "one foot in your home country and the other the country you only ever knew about" as a person's body straddles the line of "torn, inadequate, and desiring to engage, all at once".

+In June 2020, Christine Marie Cabanos, who voices Arizal, noted her enjoyment of portraying a Filipina lead character.
+In September 2020, Cabanos added the emotional range she used in her voice overs, stated that Arizal's voice is close to her own, making her easy to voice the character, and explained how fun it was to voice Arizal as compared to those she voiced in the past.
+She pointed out how much the show means to the Asians and Filipino community.

 Reception

 Tommy Williams of GeekTyrant praised the series, calling it interesting but shorter than expected, noting that the first episode gave a small glimpse into the character of Arizal's Tita, Cherry, and her best friend, Lia.
 He described the animation as "decent" and said he would be likely to watch the other episodes to see where the show goes, though worried that interest for the show would "die down in the interim" between episode releases.
 Burkely Hermann, of the National Security Archive, noted on the American Archivist Reviews Portal that although the show does not feature archives as physical spaces or institutions, it had archival themes that could be expanded in a future "proper season."
 His review also noted how recordkeepers in the show have similar roles as those of real-world archivists, expressed hope that Arizal's quests will make the "annals of history richer for all the people of Maktaba," and stated that, in the future, Arizal may be responsible for records of enduring value.
 This would mean, in his assessment, that Arizal would be in good company with fellow learned scholars at the athenaeum.